brodbeck-m/dolfinx_eqlb/README.md

 ```

 ## Equilibrated fluxes for a-posteriori error estimation
 Based on equilibrated fluxes reliable error estimates for different problem classes can be constructed.
-Showcases for the Poisson problem (estimated by Ern and Vohralik [[2]](#2)) and linear elasticity (idea from Bertrand et al. [[3]](#3) transferred to a pure displacement based formulation of elasticity) are provided in the demo section:
+Showcases for the Poisson problem (estimated by Ern and Vohralik [[2]](#2)) and linear elasticity (idea from Bertrand et al. [[3]](#3) transferred to a displacement formulation of linear elasticity) are provided in the demo section:

 ```shell
 ./launch-container.sh